Dry Brine Turkey

 Do you remove the salt after dry brining a turkey?

-Nope, there’s no need to rinse or pat the salt off of the turkey!
-The salt draws the moisture out of the turkey, which is what gives it the crispy skin.
+Nope, there’s no need to rinse or pat the salt off of the dry brined turkey!
+The salt draws the moisture out of the turkey, which is what gives it the crispy turkey skin.
 Juices will accumulate on your pan as it chills in the fridge and that’s okay – just discard of those juices once the brining time is over.

 Enjoy more of my favorite turkey recipes!